Bill Of The Month Update: Skier To Get $6,358 Refund After Surgery For Broken Leg

 "It's good news.
 Who doesn't like getting money back?
 But I don't quite understand," she said.
 "If it's that easy for them to reprocess this billing to get me this, then it's obvious that everything is really arbitrary."

-One difference between the two surgeries was the first one was conducted during a crisis after Witter was admitted to the hospital through the emergency room.
+One difference between the two surgeries was that the first one was conducted during a crisis after Witter was admitted to the hospital through the emergency room.
 Balance bills in those circumstances are the most difficult to justify because patients with injuries that require immediate care, such as a heart attack or car accident, are usually taken to the closest medical facility.
 Patients aren't in a position to figure out where the closest in-network alternative is.

 Neither Witter's hospital nor her insurer budged on her underlying complaint: that she shouldn't have had to pay for second surgery, which cost $43,208, because one of the plates — known as a bone fixation device and manufactured by Johnson & Johnson's DePuy Synthes — broke.